open-ephys/onix-docs/source/Hardware Guide/PCIe Host/updating-firmware.rst

         :width: 80%

    .. note::
-        If the devie has a smale yellow triangle icon next to it, you will need to reboot your computer to finish the process.
+        If prompted to do so, or if the device has a small yellow triangle icon next to it, you will need to reboot your computer to finish the process.

 #.
-Return to the console and run the `onix-pcie-host-update` program using the
+Return to the console and run the `oni_pcie_flash_image` program using the
    **.bin** file downloaded in step 4 and the index of the PCIe host device you want to update.
+If you only have a single PCIe Host board, index can be specified as 0 or omitted.

    .. code-block:: console

-        $ onix-pcie-host-update.exe <path to image.bin> [index]
+        $ oni_pcie_flash_image.exe <path to image.bin> [index]

    .. figure:: /_static/images/pcie-host/oni-pcie-flash-image.png
         :align: center

 #.
-When the program completes, `onix-pcie-host-change-mode` to put the PCIe
+When the program completes, run `oni_pcie_mode_change` to put the PCIe
    host into normal mode.

    .. code-block:: console

-        $ onix-pcie-host-change-mode.exe
+        $ oni_pcie_mode_change.exe

    .. figure:: /_static/images/pcie-host/oni-pcie-change-mode-to-normal.png
         :align: center

 #.
 Repeat steps 7 and 8 to reactivate the PCIe Host with the updated
    firmware.

+#.
+To verify the firmware update, repeat step 3.
+The firmware version of the
+   PCIe Host should now match the one downloaded in step 4.